 A2.20 Acid treatment (B): Dilute acetic acid (eg 50%) or cold dilute hydrochloric acid (eg 10%) may be used to remove calcium carbonate, calcium sulphate and calcium silicate, which are common binders in insulation and asbestos boards, and which are used as fillers in floor tiles.
 Such treatment can be performed microscopically or with the naked eye.
 Sufficient acid should be added in small aliquots for several minutes or until effervescence stops.
 Fibre release may be aided by stirring, crushing with a suitable tool or by ultrasonic treatment.
 For macroscopic treatment, the sample is then filtered and repeatedly washed with water.
 (Residual acid may degrade the fibres and affect the optical properties, and small crystals of salts will form.)
 The sample may be rinsed with acetone or other volatile solvents to reduce drying time.
 For microscopic treatment a large coverslip is placed over the preparation and it is examined by PLM for the presence of fibres (not suitable for some objective coatings).
 If fibres are present they can be extracted, washed, dried (acetone is helpful) and then mounted for examination.
 Alternatively the host material can be examined in greater depth for the presence of fibres.
-Also see paragraph A2.7.
+See also paragraph A2.7.

 A2.21 Solvent treatment (C): Organic binders (eg in plastics, bitumen, resin or rubber products) may require prolonged treatment in solvents.
 For some materials an effective solvent will need to be established by trial and error.
-Toluene and cyclohexane have been found to be effective for dissolving vinyl floor tile matrices.
 RI liquids may soften and dissolve materials such as bituminous mastic and some floor tiles and drops can be used to clean individual fibres before mounting them for PLM (see also paragraph A2.7).

-- A2.22 Ashing/combustion treatment (D): Some organic binders may be removed by ignition; eg at 400°C in a furnace/oven or using a spirit lamp, but the optical properties of the asbestos fibres may be modified (see paragraph A2.59).
-Low-temperature ashing in an oxygen plasma asher will also remove organic materials from the surface of materials, making the fibres easier to see. - A2.23 Disaggregation treatment (E): Some types of samples have many small particles attached to the fibres, making it difficult to view the optical properties.
-These can be removed by various treatments, either before or after mounting for PLM identification (eg placing in denatured alcohol, or using pressure on the coverslip to separate fine attached particles in the RI liquid). - A2.24 Sedimentation treatment (F): This allows particle size separation to take place and various fractions to be selected for more detailed analysis.
-Some materials and particles can also be separated by flotation. - A2.25 Specialised product treatments (G): Specialist methods have been developed to treat certain products to make analysis easier.
+A2.22 Ashing/combustion treatment (D): Some organic binders may be removed by ignition; eg at 400°C in a furnace/oven or using a spirit lamp, but the optical properties of the asbestos fibres may be modified (see paragraph A2.59).
+Low-temperature ashing in an oxygen plasma asher will also remove organic materials from the surface of materials, making the fibres easier to see.
+Other suitable alternatives can be used providing it can be demonstrated that it does not affect the optical properties of the asbestos fibres.

+A2.23 Disaggregation treatment (E): Some types of samples have many small particles attached to the fibres, making it difficult to view the optical properties.
+These can be removed by various treatments, either before or after mounting for PLM identification (eg placing in denatured alcohol, or using pressure on the coverslip to separate fine attached particles in the RI liquid).

+A2.24 Sedimentation treatment (F): This allows particle size separation to take place and various fractions to be selected for more detailed analysis.
+Some materials and particles can also be separated by flotation.

+A2.25 Specialised product treatments (G): Specialist methods have been developed to treat certain products to make analysis easier.
 These usually involve a number of preparation stages and these methods are referenced in Table A2.2.